 \\Ideal\;BW\;(men)\; = 50 + 2.3*(height\;over\;60\;inches)

-\\Ideal\;BW\;(women)\; = 45.5 + 2.3*(height\;over\;60\;inches)
+\\Ideal\;BW\;(women)\; = 45.5 + 2.3*(height\;over\;60\;inches)$$

-\\ \vspace*{0.1 in} LBW2005\;(men) = \frac{9.27*10^3*ActualBW}{6.68*10^3+(216*BMI)}
+\\ LBW2005\;(men) = \frac{9.27*10^3*ActualBW}{6.68*10^3+(216*BMI)}

-\\ \vspace*{0.1 in} LBW2005\;(women) = \frac{9.27*10^3*ActualBW}{8.78*10^3+(244*BMI)}
+\\ LBW2005\;(women) = \frac{9.27*10^3*ActualBW}{8.78*10^3+(244*BMI)}$$

 In obese patients, the use of ideal body weight underdoses patients, but the use of actual body weight overdoses patients.
 With these circumstances, an adjustment factor (usually 40%) is often used to estimate the proportion of adipose tissue that distributes a given medication.
 Note that you may use the adjusted body weight online calculator, or use the equations below: